Welcome Letter from Karen Kaul, MD, PhD; Chair of Department of Pathology and Laboratory Medicine

 Karen L. Kaul, MD, PhD, Chair

-Welcome Message from Megan E. Sullivan, MD, Residency Program Director
+Welcome Message from Ajit Paintal, MD, Residency Program Director

 The Department of Pathology at NorthShore has a long history of providing well-balanced training in Anatomic and Clinical Pathology in a collegial environment that supports resident research and enables our graduates to succeed in whatever field they choose.
-I can speak to this personally, not only as the Program Director, but as a former resident.
 We have dedicated faculty with varied subspecialty training and interests that are committed to providing excellent patient care as well as educating our residents and fellows.
 We are proud of the fact that a large proportion of the faculty in our department are former trainees.

 Our core program is based at Evanston Hospital, but because of our affiliation with the University of Chicago, senior residents also have the opportunity to participate in outside rotations if desired.
 Our NRMP program name and program code is University of Chicago (NorthShore) Pathology, 1160300C2.

 We welcome your interest and invite you to further explore this site.
 We also look forward to getting to know you better during the application process.